cap-jmk/carate-pwc/README.md

 * [Google Drive](https://drive.google.com/drive/folders/1ikY_EW-Uadkybb--TvxXFgoZtCQtniyH?usp=sharing)

+We have to admit it though: There was a security incident on 31st of March 2023, so the results from Alchemy and ZINC are still waiting.
+I logged all experiments  I did and uploaded the log, such that any picky reviewer can check where there happened weird stuff, I made a mistake, or there was an incident and requests more reproductions.
+That should solve the issue for now!

 # Support the development

 If you are happy about substantial progress in chemistry and life sciences that is not commercial first but citizen first, well then just